 Every sales leader is looking for that magic formula for sales success — the one that will lead to higher conversion rates, increased revenues and stronger customer loyalty.
 And in today’s digital world, technology is on the top of the list for many.
 According to some estimates, the combined annual investment in technology is on track to reach upwards of $50B.
 Sales teams now have more technology than ever to support their efforts.

 And technology can certainly help.
-So can training.
+So can sales training.
 But with companies spending more and more on both—annual investment in sales training now approaches $4.6B—the results simply aren’t following.
 That’s right: Even with all those billions being spent to boost sales effectiveness, the number of sales organizations with sales reps that make quota continues to drop.

 Something’s clearly missing.
 In fact, part of the problem is that many of these organizations are focused so heavily on these tactical components that they’re missing the bigger picture all around them.
 Because the truth is, there is something of a magic formula when it comes to building a successful sales organization, and it comes down to principles.